TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/LanguageFields.rst

    :ref:`ctrl->translationSource <ctrl-reference-translationSource>`.

    This field contains the uid of the record the translation was created from.
-   For example if your default language is english and you already translated a record into German you can base the Suisse-German translation on the German record.
+   For example if your default language is English and you already translated a record into German you can base the Suisse-German translation on the German record.
 In this case :sql:`l10n_parent` would contain the uid of the English record while :sql:`l10n_source` contains the uid of the German record.